zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - If you have websites or apps, do they depend on payments or external intervention to work?
 Did you write that down anywhere?
 - You know, you should probably improve your documentation....
-- Also, does your code help people?
-Tell the story about who your software or work helps and how.
+- Also, does your code (or the work you do) help people?
+Tell the story about who your software helps and how.
-- If you're on GitHub, there's already a feature to help out.
-It's called [naming a successor](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/maintaining-ownership-continuity-of-your-personal-accounts-repositories).
+- If you're on GitHub, and you want people to be able to continue using your repos after you're gone, there's already a feature to help out.
+ + It's called [naming a successor](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/maintaining-ownership-continuity-of-your-personal-accounts-repositories).
 I'll have a link in my session page.
-- Also, someone wrote a tool called [Gickup](https://github.com/cooperspencer/gickup) that can be used to back up source code repos between different services, you might want to check that out.
+- Also, someone (named Cooper Spencer) wrote a tool called [Gickup](https://github.com/cooperspencer/gickup) that can be used to back up source code repos between different code sites, you might want to check that out.